 In the end, both services are around the same amount of money per month.
 If you are buying a single subscription, Apple’s $99 per year plan is the way to go.

 Apple Music has a single standardized 256 kbps sound option, in AAC format, whether you are paid user or free user.
+And its Lossless Audio is using the ALAC format at up to 3730 kbps.
 Spotify, on the other hand, separates its sound quality according to whether you are paid user or not: 96 kbps and 160 kbps on its free version, and 320 kbps on the paid version.
 Some people may draw the conclusion that the Spotify Premium version offers better quality music than Apple Music.
 In fact, it is a misunderstanding.
 Apple Music is streamed at 256Kbps in AAC (Advanced Audio Coding) format, while Spotify offers the Ogg Vorbis format at 320Kbps.
 The two compression formats aren't directly comparable by bit rate alone.

 Suggestion: Which one is better is up to your ears.